Technical Privacy Metrics: a Systematic Survey: Characteristics of Privacy Metrics

 \subsubsection{Static--Adaptive}

-Static adversaries choose which strategy and resources to use prior to an attack, and stick to their choice irrespective of how the attack progresses.
-Adaptive adversaries can adapt their attack while it is ongoing, e.g., by learning system parameters through observation.
+Static adversaries choose which strategy and resources to use prior to an attack and stick to their choice irrespective of how the attack progresses.
+Adaptive adversaries can adapt their strategy while the attack is ongoing, e.g., by learning system parameters through observation.